-Ten minutes later, a Red Alert was activated from the same device and the ARC could hear audio that depicted volatile conversations amongst residents, with a male voice threatening Julie.
-Three minutes into the alert, the ARC operator tried to open up a two-way communication with no response.
+Ten minutes later, a Red Alert was activated and the ARC could hear audio that depicted volatile conversations amongst residents, with a male voice threatening Julie.

 On 1st August 2016, at just before 4pm, a care worker (Andrew), activated a Red Alert after locking himself in his office following an attack by a resident with a mop handle.